 Air Safety Committee.
 The Board of Directors established the Air Safety Committee in March 1997 to review and discuss air safety and related issues.
 The Air Safety Committee reports to the full Board of Directors each quarter.
-The Air Safety Committee is composed of Mr. Horgan (who acts as the chairman), as well as the following executive officers of Ryanair: Messrs.
-Conway, Hickey, O'Brien and Wilson.
+The Air Safety Committee is composed of Mr. Horgan and Howard Millar, Chief Financial Officer and Accountable Manager for Safety (who both act as co-chairman), as well as the following executive officers of Ryanair: Messrs.
+Hickey, O'Brien and Wilson and the Chief Pilot, Ray Conway.